Should I buy a new or used car?

 - When to consider buying a used car

 Calculate car trade-in value.

 Many dealerships will credit you cash towards a new car purchase, if you trade in your old car.
 However, be aware that the trade-in value is unlikely to be the full value of your old car, as the dealership will need to sell your used car to make a profit.

 As an alternative, you could sell your old car yourself and use those funds towards a new car.
-This will be more time-intensive than making a trade-in, but likely it will result in you getting a better price.
+This will be more time-intensive than making a trade-in, but likely will result in you getting a better price.

 Either way, you should get an estimate of your car’s value by using an online valuation tool, or talking to a few dealerships directly about the trade-in value they would give you on your car.

-Use an auto loan payment calculator 1
+Use an auto loan payment calculator 1.

 How much car can you afford?
 An auto loan payment calculator can help you estimate your monthly payments, provided that you know how much money you can put down and how much your current car is worth.

-Calculate the car depreciation
+Calculate the car depreciation.